SorensenUCSC/CSE211-fa2022/projects/register_allocation/index.md

 Here we create our AST using our listener handlers.
 Through a simple stack machine approach, we can create an AST that looks like the following:
 [![](https://mermaid.ink/img/pako:eNpVlMFuGjEQhl8l8rUkwjNjexepOeXaU3tq3cMWlgQp7EZ0UZKivHv_saUx4QSfPMz_2WNf3HbejW7j9s_z6_ZpOC03Px7ytP6V3Wmel-x-48ft7b3Pkwf7WoAHoDwRwM4A54kBvJVInsRKBCDkKQAMBmKeIgBZScpTspIE0OWpA_hjoM9TD8At2Brt1y1aYZpW426vGAJ7-hTQI7LnVsrKkNpr7LcrhuBek3-pLChDdh_NpjLE98nilhYQ8F1r0SmDg1eJ98YIFrS2FqS1BAvytseV6baTmRUEC2oWpIkJFiTWojJYULMgTUywoNhYVAYLSq22MGhQZ_tea6FB_acoDAtWi8O-MC4QGqwa95WVWYEGk_WoTAdIPcJVLTxYPS6V6dAwPDiYL2sWhgdH26rK4MHJ3Finh-HBnZ1uZfDgdhylh0BE2lBJGWd4iLd1lcFDyHoIKYOHcFtXmN4Fsb2qPeAhoW2WaGiBiETbLNHNF4hIO5DKICIqgvFvxTCR3nZLer1zMAnNJGjqAJPQBqsymIRmEjR1gEngtq4wmIQ2WeWUgl7sYH2DZgkQCbH11dABIiG1_ysMIkFFbivTyxDgEdqJFBbhEdd2cto2QiO2RynqEEVoRNV4vWLQiGxqUS9DhEYUi1IZNGIw5lbuOJ6Ow2GH1_GSp5ub7Jan8Thmt8HX3bgfzs94IPP0gaXDeZm_v09bt9kPz3_HlTu_7IZlfDgMj6fhaPRlmNzm4t7chu-YuJe-89wJpcSycu9u41O4k-R9il6SxHUvHyv3b57xF_5uXT_JJ0rUSbdy4-6wzKdv9QkvL3np8bMULKfz-PEf5VShYQ?type=png)](https://mermaid.live/edit#pako:eNpVlMFuGjEQhl8l8rUkwjNjexepOeXaU3tq3cMWlgQp7EZ0UZKivHv_saUx4QSfPMz_2WNf3HbejW7j9s_z6_ZpOC03Px7ytP6V3Wmel-x-48ft7b3Pkwf7WoAHoDwRwM4A54kBvJVInsRKBCDkKQAMBmKeIgBZScpTspIE0OWpA_hjoM9TD8At2Brt1y1aYZpW426vGAJ7-hTQI7LnVsrKkNpr7LcrhuBek3-pLChDdh_NpjLE98nilhYQ8F1r0SmDg1eJ98YIFrS2FqS1BAvytseV6baTmRUEC2oWpIkJFiTWojJYULMgTUywoNhYVAYLSq22MGhQZ_tea6FB_acoDAtWi8O-MC4QGqwa95WVWYEGk_WoTAdIPcJVLTxYPS6V6dAwPDiYL2sWhgdH26rK4MHJ3Finh-HBnZ1uZfDgdhylh0BE2lBJGWd4iLd1lcFDyHoIKYOHcFtXmN4Fsb2qPeAhoW2WaGiBiETbLNHNF4hIO5DKICIqgvFvxTCR3nZLer1zMAnNJGjqAJPQBqsymIRmEjR1gEngtq4wmIQ2WeWUgl7sYH2DZgkQCbH11dABIiG1_ysMIkFFbivTyxDgEdqJFBbhEdd2cto2QiO2RynqEEVoRNV4vWLQiGxqUS9DhEYUi1IZNGIw5lbuOJ6Ow2GH1_GSp5ub7Jan8Thmt8HX3bgfzs94IPP0gaXDeZm_v09bt9kPz3_HlTu_7IZlfDgMj6fhaPRlmNzm4t7chu-YuJe-89wJpcSycu9u41O4k-R9il6SxHUvHyv3b57xF_5uXT_JJ0rUSbdy4-6wzKdv9QkvL3np8bMULKfz-PEf5VShYQ)

-For ASTNodes with multiple children, I decided to just stick to a pattern for what goes where.
-For example, an IF node would have 2 or 3 children with the first being the condition, the second being the true block, and the optional third block for else.
+For ASTNodes with multiple children, I decided to just stick to a pattern for the order of its children.
+For example, an IF node can have 2 or 3 children with the first being the condition, the second being the true block, and the optional third block for else.
 Ideally, there should be a base ASTNode abstract class which then gets extended for each specific node, adding in any fields the node may need.

 Here is the ASTNode class:
 ![ast_node](images/ast_node.png)

 ### Stage 3: Traversing AST to Generate IR
 Finally, we get to a point where we have a representation of our code that we can work with to generate our IR and perform analysis.
-Technically, we don't need complete IR in terms of a text-based output, but for the sake of completion, the compiler generates a basic IR with branching statements to translate control flow blocks.
-Internally, only the line number, variables used, and variables declared are saved per execution statement as a vector, since this is all we need to compute the live interval.
+Technically, we don't need complete IR in terms of a text-based output, but for the sake of completion the compiler generates a basic IR with branching statements to translate control flow blocks.
+Internally, only the line number, variables used, and variables declared are saved per execution statement in a vector since this is all we need to compute the live interval.
 The IR is outputted as a text file:

 ![ir](images/ir.png)